G. Charter Harrison: Cost Accounting to Aid Production, 1921

 In the Preface of "Cost Accounting to Aid Production" by Leon P. Alford, Alford summarized that many of the early efforts at industrial management were inspired by the needs of the accounting function of a manufacturing business.
 It was realized that a knowledge of costs was essential in meeting competition and in making sure that the business was stable.
 So, many of the attempts at bettering industrial organization and management sprang out of an effort to secure accurate costs.
 But generally speaking, professional accountants seem to have failed to fit their own work into the broad scheme of productive industry.
 And this has been permitted in spite of the teachings of many of the engineers who first entered the industrial field and who were compelled to develop cost accounting as one branch of their own work.

 Notably Frederick W. Taylor and Harrington Emerson, Alford continued, developed cost work, and wrote emphasizing the place of importance that costs occupy in the general scheme of management in industry.
 During the first decades of the 20th century there has been a gradual widening of the divergence of viewpoint between many of the leaders in management and engineering and cost accounting.
 The engineers have been working under tremendous pressure.
 Production has been the keynote of all their efforts and the demand for goods has been insistent and insatiable.
 Under these circumstances it has been quite natural to reach out for every possible help to increase and improve the productive process.
 So engineers have wanted cost accounting methods that would aid in reaching toward the great objective of industry.

 In contrast, the cost accountants have seemed to be solely interested in securing accurate, according to Leon P. Alford.
 They refined cost history of what has actually taken place in the processes and operations of production.
 In the midst of this separation of viewpoints, this lack of harmony between men with objective and subjective minds, came the writing and work of a chartered accountant, with some twenty years of professional experience of which some fourteen years have been spent in the United States and who boldly supports the point of view of the engineers.

 The Universal Law of the System

-In the third article of the Cost Accounting to Aid Production series, entitled "The Universal Law of the System," Harrison states emphatically that there must be a cost accounting system if the cost accounting of a business is to be properly done; that the procedure must be carefully planned to attain the desired ends; and that this planning must be done by some one who knows how.
+In the third article of the Cost Accounting to Aid Production series, entitled "The Universal Law of the System", Harrison states emphatically that there must be a cost accounting system if the cost accounting of a business is to be properly done; that the procedure must be carefully planned to attain the desired ends; and that this planning must be done by someone who knows how.
 By way of illustration a diagram is given showing the basic features of a simple cost system' for a business manufacturing various kinds of machines of a standard character (see image).